Introduction

 - graph morphisms are generally directed and binary.
 Therefore, they are not directly adequate for expressing semantic interoperability relationships among concepts from separate models because such relationships (e.g. “same-ness”) are generally undirected and multi-ary.

-- semantic interoperability relationships can therefore be expressed via spans (formally: a star-shaped structure of multiple partial morphisms), which can be thought of as a generalized relations: They can be drawn on a whiteboard as lines (or “tentacles”) with many ends that put nodes or edges from multiple graphs in relationship with each other.
+- semantic interoperability relationships can be expressed via spans (formally: a star-shaped structure of multiple partial morphisms), which can be thought of as generalized relations: They can be drawn on a whiteboard as lines (or “tentacles”) with many ends that put nodes or edges from multiple graphs in relationship with each other.

 CorrLang was meant as a showcase to put these ideas into action.
 With the delivery of my thesis sometime in September 2021, version 0.9 of CorrLang was ready.
 Until recently, this version was the “official” showcase version that was linked on the website for a long time.
-It is also the version that described in chapter 6 of my thesis.
+It is also the version that is described in chapter 6 of my thesis.
 This version re-implemented the functionality of graphqlintegrator in the more general framework of comprehensive systems and came with a more “polished” DSL.
 The main concepts of the DSL remain valid also in the newest version and are depicted in Figure 1.

 The road to v1.0